Meet Mollie

 Relationships can start to feel complicated long before they look broken from the outside.

 I work with individuals and couples navigating the emotional, practical, and relational work of connection.
-My focus includes premarital counseling, couples therapy, relationship therapy, complex family dynamics, the transition to parenthood, and helping partners find their way back to each other after seasons of distance, conflict, or change.
+My focus includes couples therapy, relationship therapy, complex family dynamics, the transition to parenthood, perinatal mental health, and the division of labor in relationships.

 I also specialize in perinatal mental health, including postpartum depression and anxiety, fertility challenges, pregnancy and infant loss, and the identity shifts that can come with becoming a parent.
-These experiences can be tender, disorienting, and often more complicated than people expect.
-My work is to help you slow down, name what is happening, and begin making sense of it without minimizing how much you have been carrying.
+These experiences are often more tender and complicated than people expect.
+You may feel grateful and overwhelmed, attached and lonely, capable and completely unlike yourself.
+My work is to help you slow down, name what is happening, and make sense of it without minimizing how much you have been holding.

-I’m a direct and grounded therapist who believes honesty and warmth can coexist.
+I am a direct and grounded therapist who believes honesty and warmth can coexist.
 I do not sit behind a wall.
 I bring transparency, humor, reflection, and active engagement into the room.
-Together, we will look at what is working, what is not, and what needs to shift so you can move toward relationships that feel more connected, honest, and sustainable.

-I’m a Licensed Marriage and Family Therapist based in Chicago, providing virtual therapy for clients throughout Illinois.
+I’m a Licensed Marriage and Family Therapist based in Chicago, providing virtual therapy for clients in Chicago and throughout Illinois.
 I hold a Master’s degree in Child Development and Family Studies with a specialization in Marriage and Family Therapy from Purdue University Northwest.

 I’m a certified Perinatal Mental Health Specialist (PMH-C) through Postpartum Support International, trained in Level 2 Gottman Method Couples Therapy, and certified in Prepare/Enrich premarital counseling.
-I’m also an active member of Postpartum Support International.
+I’m also an active member of Postpartum Support International and the Illinois Association of Marriage and Family Therapy.

 If you’re ready to feel more supported, resilient, and connected to the people you love, I’d be honored to support you.